Teen Wolf season 1: Plot

 Allison's cruel werewolf-hunter aunt, Kate Argent (Jill Wagner), arrives into town.
 Derek suspects Scott's mysterious veterinarian boss, Dr. Alan Deaton (Seth Gilliam) is the Alpha, but after it is confirmed that he is not, Alan concedes he is aware of the supernatural world and becomes Scott's ally.
 Jackson learns Scott is a werewolf and devises a plan to become a werewolf himself to rival Scott's success at lacrosse.
 The Alpha werewolf is revealed to be Derek's uncle, Peter Hale (Ian Bohen), who was the only survivor of the fire.
 Kate reveals to Derek that it was she who started the fire, and she also reveals the existence of werewolves to Allison.

 Chris Argent finds out that Scott is a werewolf, but realizes he is innocent.
 Peter bites Lydia, who becomes catatonic, and it later turns out that she is mysteriously immune to the bite.
 Allison discovers that Scott is a werewolf, but this does not change her romantic feelings about him.
-Scott finds out that Peter had killed Laura (his niece) to become an Alpha werewolf.
+Derek finds out that Peter had killed Laura (his niece) to become an Alpha werewolf.
 Allison sees that her aunt Kate is actually cruel and remorseless, and Peter gains revenge for the fire that killed his family by finally killing Kate.
 However, Derek kills Peter, and becomes the new Alpha werewolf.
 At the end, Jackson demands Derek bite him and Derek complies.

 Adrian Harris (Adam Fristoe), Coach Bobby Finstock (Orny Adams), Danny Mahealani (Keahu Kahuanui), Melissa McCall (Melissa Ponzio) and Victoria Argent (Eaddy Mays) also appear during the season.